vaclavhorejsi/mqtt-bt-monitor/README.md

 # **MQTT BT Monitor**

-Repeatedly scan nearby BT devices from Raspberry Pi and send status to MQTT.
+Repeatedly scan nearby list of BT devices from Raspberry Pi and send status to MQTT.

 ## **Prerequisities**
 * Raspberry PI (tested on 3A+, 3B, Zero W)